dfki-ric/pytransform3d/doc/source/user_guide/rotations.rst

 **Pros**

-* More compact than the matrix representation and less susceptible to round-off errors.
+* Representation: compact.
-* The quaternion elements vary continuously over the unit sphere in :math:`\mathbb{R}^4` as the orientation changes, avoiding discontinuous jumps (inherent to three-dimensional parameterizations).
+* Renormalization: cheap in comparison to rotation matrices;
-* Expression of the rotation matrix in terms of quaternion parameters involves no trigonometric functions.
+  less susceptible to round-off errors than matrix representation.
-* Concatenation is simple and computationally cheaper with the quaternion product than with rotation matrices.
+* Discontinuities: none.
-* No singularities.
+* Computational efficiency: the quaternion product is cheaper than the matrix product.
-* Renormalization is cheap in comparison to rotation matrices: we only have to divide by the norm of the quaternion.
+* Singularities: none.

 **Cons**

-* The representation is not straightforward to interpret.
+* Interpretation: not straightforward.
-* There are always two unit quaternions that represent exactly the same rotation.
+* Ambiguities: double cover.

 ------------
 Euler Angles